- Basics of Indirect Speech

-The author’s library of textbooks of English was lacking in the treatment of conditional sentences in reported speech.
-The topic never came up during his years of study, nor in courses he taught at any institute.
-He deduced the treatment that such sentences should be given, and then cross-checked it with what information could be found.
-While the grammar of his sentences agreed with those of his reference works which dealt with the matter, it was felt that the treatment was inadequate, especially in the event that one desires to accurately reconstruct an original statement from reported speech.
-Although a need for such precision may be rare, inquiring minds may come up with the same question, and it behooves the language professional to have a ready answer.
+As a consequence of this author’s library of textbooks of English completely lacking, or only summarily dealing with the question of conditional sentences in reported speech – a topic which had neither been dealt with in his years of study, nor in the courses he had taught at any institute – he deduced the treatment that such sentences should be given on the basis of the little available information.
+Upon further delving into the question, the conclusions were cross-checked with any additional findings.
+While the intuitively-comprehended grammar was in agreement with those discoveries, it was felt that this material needed to be made more available to a wider audience which might desire to accurately reconstruct an original sentence from reported speech – a much more daunting task – and a question rarely dealt with.
+Although the need for such a transformation might be rare, inquiring minds may come up with the questions dealt with in this paper, and it behooves the language professional to have a ready answer.

 This brief article looks at an aspect of reported speech which is often overlooked in textbooks, perhaps because that facet should be considered as self-evident, and as a corollary of what was already learnt.
 Consideration of the correct treatment to be afforded in indirect speech is not lacking when speaking of words such as “say”, “tell”, “request”, “command”, etc.; and indeed, such a list of words could be appropriate when dealing with a sentence that was stated as a conditional.
 However, it would seem that to correctly convey the thought expressed in a conditional declaration, reported speech must take special pains to avoid confusion as to what was said verbatim in the original statement, and not approximately.
+A web search using the terms “reconstruction of direct speech from reported speech” gave only one result among the first ten, and that was to a very specific question.
 Should such a point of view seem to be of little practical use, there are nevertheless those students who might come up with the question dealt here, and it may well be worth avoiding a red face by having a ready answer.
 We herewith look at the causes and possible cures to such situations.

 The reader is forewarned that some of the stranger sentences here reflect a quirky sense of humour.
 As a web-based article, attempts at gaining visible placement require some non-standard practices.
 From time to time, the criteria varies – but of one thing we can be sure: where we would like to give all possible transformations of a sample sentence, it was felt more prudent to leave that as an exercise to the reader.